anthonyradose/personalize-it/README.md

 4. **Type Safety**: Used TypeScript interfaces for all components and data structures to ensure type safety and improve developer experience.

-5. **User Experience**: Focused on intuitive flow with real-time preview, validation messages, and smooth transitions.
+5. **User Experience**: Focused on intuitive flow with real-time preview, validation messages

 ## Assumptions Made